khoavukhoa3004/assignment-be/README.md

-- Run main.py to generate output folder of each question.
-The structure of output folder is:
+- Run main.py to generate output folder of each question (Remove /app in folder string).
+- Or run run_local.sh to run generate file using docker.
+- The structure of output folder is:
 ###
     ./output
         ├──./q1